Tzatziki

 - Add cucumber, oil, garlic, dill, salt, pepper, lemon juice to the thick yogurt.
 Mix well and the sauce or dip is ready.

-- If you are using normal plain yogurt you may need about 2 cups of it.
-Take a thin cotton cloth (I find using a man’s hankerchief the best).
+- If you are using normal plain yogurt you may need about 1½ cups of it.
+Take a thin cotton cloth (I find using a man's hankerchief the best).
 Place the cloth over a strainer or sieve.
 Place the strainer over a bowl to catch the water.
 Pour the yogurt into the cloth.
 Cover it up with the cloth.
-Place a folded newspaper over it.
 Put some weight like a mortar and pestle or a small brick.
 This helps to remove the water from the yogurt faster.

 THE FOOD SAMARITAN.